hoangduytran/blender-manual/manual/compositing/types/color/adjust/exposure.rst

    :align: right
    :alt: Exposure Node.

-The Exposure Node adjusts the perceived brightness of an image by a scalar value.
+The Exposure Node adjusts the brightness of an image using a camera exposure parameter.
-This node allows you to make areas of an image brighter or dimmer.

 .. seealso::